projectglow/glow/docs/source/etl/variant-data.rst

 .. _infer-vcf-samples:

 If the header is inferred from the DataFrame, the sample IDs are derived from the rows.
-If there are missing sample IDs, they will be represented as ``sample_n``, for which ``n`` reflects the index of the sample in a row.
+If the sample IDs are missing, they will be represented as ``sample_n``, for which ``n`` reflects the index of the sample in a row.
+In this case, there must be the same number of samples in each row.

-- For the single VCF writer, the inferred sample IDs are the distinct set of all sample IDs from the DataFrame.
+- For the big VCF writer, the inferred sample IDs are the distinct set of all sample IDs from the DataFrame.
 - For the sharded VCF writer, the sample IDs are inferred from the first row of each partition.
 If the rows do not contain the same samples, provide a complete header of a filesystem path to a VCF file.